Authorised Exam Centre

 Speaking (14 minutes)

-Speaking is assessed at 20% of the total score.
+Speaking is 20% of the total score.

 • Rating